etjernst/etjernst.github.io/_resources/git-tutorial.md

     <div style="display:flex; background:#e6ffec;"><span style="display:inline-block; width:2.4em; text-align:right; padding:0 8px; color:#8c959f; background:#ccffd8;">13</span><span style="padding:0 10px; white-space:pre;"><span style="color:#1a7f37;">+</span> drop if income &lt; 0 | missing(income)</span></div>
   </div>
 </div>
-<p>The diff shows you what changed; your commit message should say it in words, so the history is readable later.
-Compare a message that helps future-you with one that doesn't:</p>
+<p>The diff shows you what changed, so make your commit messages useful to future-you.
+They should say what you've done in words, to make the history readable later on.
+Compare a useless message to a helpful one:</p>
 <pre><code><span class="o"># Vague: useless to future-you</span>
 git commit -m "update"

 <span class="o"># Clear: says exactly what changed</span>
 git commit -m "Drop duplicate household IDs before the merge"</code></pre>
-<div class="gt-callout">The habit that pays off forever: <strong>commit small and often, with a message that says what changed.</strong> And read your own diff before every commit, so you always know what you're saving.</div>
+<div class="gt-callout">I recommend getting used to <strong>commiting small and often, with a message that says what changed.</strong> It's also a good habit to read your own diff before every commit, so that you always know what you're saving---especially if you are using AI to help with your code.</div>
 </section>

 <section class="gt-sec reveal" id="github">